BishopsLemma/Fall-2024-Student-Success-Prediction/Readme.md

 | XGBoost | 66.5 | 65.7 | -1.19 |
 | Stacked | 69.47 | 65.78 | -5.27 |

+The accuracy scores are overall not great, but there does not appear to be an issue with overfitting or underfitting since the change in accuracy from train to test sets is relatively small.

+As for feature importance, the logistic models seemed to prefer the cumulative performance of a student as opposed to performance in individual courses; specifically, the cumulative columns were the top 16 coefficients by absolute value.
+The XGBoost models were quite different, and the top few features were heavily populated with courses, the top 3 being MATH 104 (Introduction to Probability), MATH 143 (Preparation for Calculus), and MATH 166 (Calculus II).

 ## Future Directions